SkylineCommunications/dataminer-docs/release-notes/DataAggregator/DataAggregator_1.0.0.md

 1. Configure the necessary settings.
 See [Settings](#settings).

-1. Restart the *DataAggregator* service (e.g. using Windows Task Manager).
+1. Restart the *DataMiner DataAggregator* service (e.g. using Windows Task Manager).

 ##### Settings